zew/go-questionnaire/README.md

 * Dynamic textblocks such as `RepsonseStatistics` are available, and can be easily added.

-* Package `systemtest` performs full circle roundtrip - filling out all available questionaire and comparing the server JSON file with the entered data.
+* Package `systemtest` performs full circle roundtrip - filling out all available questionnaires and comparing the server JSON file with the entered data.
 Both, mobile and desktop version are tested.